fd97002/NeighborHoodMap/README.md

 ## How to view the project
 1. Pull in sources from this repo.
-2. Click n index.html at the root.
+2. Click onn index.html and launch it in browser.

 ## Inspiration
 1. Knockout JS documentation and samples. http://knockoutjs.com/documentation/introduction.html